dylanonelson/chrome-typist/README.md

 - **Shift+N** issues the "Browse previous" command, which highlights the previous match on the page.

+- **O** issues the "Focus out" command, which removes the focus from the currently selected node and focuses its parent instead.

+- **I** issues the "Focus in" command.
+After issuing a Focus out command, Focus in removes the focus from the currently selected node and reverts it to the child that was previously focused.

 - **Enter** issues the "Select" command to the currently highlighted node.
 Selecting a node will do different things based on what type of node it is.
 Selecting will click on links, labels, and other elements and select the text inside text inputs.

+- **Shift+Enter** issues the "Soft select" command to the currently higlighted node.
+Soft selecting a node gives the node browser focus (i.e., calls `HTMLElement.focus()`), even if it is not focusable by default.

 - **Cmd+Enter** issues the "Open" command to the currently highlighted node.
 Only links (`<a>` tags) will respond to this command.
 They will open in a new tab.

 - **Shift+Enter** issues the "Soft select" command to the currently highlighted node and focus that node.

 - **Y** issues the "Yank" command to the currently highlighted node.
 Yanking a node copies its text, or, in the case of text inputs, its current value, to the clipboard.

+- **Cmd+Y** issues the "Yank link" command to the currently highlighted node.
+Only links (`<a>` tags) will respond to this command.
+It copies the `href` attribute to the clipboard.

 - Press **Ctrl+C** to go into Inactive mode or **Ctrl+F** to go into Regex mode at any time.